leonardo-toffalini/viscous/report/report.typ

 Remember, that we established that we shall think of the fluid as point masses centered at the middle of the grid cells.
 If a particle came from not the dead center then we must somehow give meaning to it too.
-In this case we will take the linear interpolation of the four closes neighbours of where the particle came from.
+In this case we will take the linear interpolation of the four closes neighbors of where the particle came from.

 Fluid simulations methods that solve a partial differential equation on a